-In South Dakota, a will always needs to be in writing.
-A will written in your own handwriting is called a holographic will.
-South Dakota will recognize this type of will under certain circumstances.
-However, our law firm does not recommend that you write your own will.
-These wills are frequently unclear, incomplete, and poorly written.
-A better option is a will that is properly witnessed, known as an attested will.
-An attested will, with a special notarized affidavit, is a self-proving will.
-Our law firm recommends that you have a properly written, attested, and self-proving will.
+In South Dakota, a Will always needs to be in writing.
+A Will written in your own handwriting is called a holographic Will.
+South Dakota recognizes this type of Will under certain circumstances.
+However, our law firm does not recommend that you write your own Will.
+These Wills are frequently unclear, incomplete, and poorly written.
+A better option is a Will that is properly witnessed, known as an attested Will.
+An attested Will, with a special notarized affidavit, is a self-proving Will.
+Our law firm recommends that you have a properly written, attested, and self-proving Will.

-Your will can do many things.
-First, your will can direct how your property will be distributed after you die.
-Second, you get to name the persons that will take your property, known as the beneficiaries.
+Your Will can do many things.
+First, your Will can direct how your property shall be distributed after you die.
+Second, you get to name the persons that ultimately take your property, known as the beneficiaries.
 Third, you can provide for several contingencies because you do not know who will be living at the time of your death.